Fission310/newbie-education/java/05-hello-world.md

 All java files must begin with `public class <File>`.
 Notice a similarity between the word after `class` in the above code block and the file name you were instructed to use?
 That's right, they're the same.
 The `<File>` part of the first line __MUST__ be the same as the filename without the `.java` extension.
 In other words, if the filename was `foo.java`, the first line has to be `public class foo {`.
 Ignore the `public class` for now, we'll get back to that in a later lesson.

-There is a [convention](https://en.wikipedia.org/wiki/Coding_conventions) in java to use CamelCased filenames, which means that your `<File>` subsequently has to be CamelCased.
+There is a [convention](https://en.wikipedia.org/wiki/Coding_conventions) in java to use camelCased filenames, which means that your `<File>` subsequently has to be camelCased.
 CamelCasing refers to the CapitalizationOfTheFirstLetterOfEveryWordWithoutSpaces.

 Follow conventions and don't be this guy: